Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 SIEM are software and services providing real-time view and analysis of the activity on networks or machines.
 They can receive and monitor metrics and data from network hardware and applications.
-SIEM helps correlate events that occurred on a monitored network.
+SIEM help correlate events that occurred on a monitored network.
 They generate alerts and notifications on potential issues for continuous monitoring.

 Popular SIEM solutions are :